mayankj08/jekyll-now/_posts/2017-07-06-Functors-In-C++-II.md

         // Initializing vector with 1,2 and 3 as it's elements std::vector<int> vec = {1,2,3};

-        // Transforming each element of vector by multiplying it with -1.
+        // Transforming each element of vector by multiplying
-        // First argument to std::Transform is start iterator.
+	// it with -1.
+First argument to std::Transform is
-        // Second argument is end iterator
+	// start iterator.
+Second argument is end iterator
-        // Third argument says where we need to store the result.
+        // Third argument says where we need to store the
-        // Here we are storing result in vec itself.
+	// result.
+Here we are storing result in vec itself.
-        // And the last argument says which functor do we need to call for
+        // And the last argument says which functor do we
-        // each element of vector from start iterator to end iterator std::transform(vec.begin(),vec.end(),vec.begin(),std::negate<int>());
+	// need to call for each element of vector from
+	// start iterator to end iterator
+        std::transform(vec.begin(),vec.end(),
+		vec.begin(),std::negate<int>());

         // print the transformed vector
         for(int i=0;i<vec.size();i++){